 Knowledge Management is nothing but the reuse of relevant information for articles.
 It links specific KM to the enterprise core competencies concept.

-Core competencies usually mean combining the various aspects with learning the organizational functions, such as product skills coordination levels and integrating multiple technologies stream on a large scale.
+Core competencies usually mean combining the various aspects with learning the organizational functions, such as product skills coordination levels and integrating multiple technologies on a large scale.

-It is the central knowledge component, and its related management includes corporate strategy product that works with KM.
+It is the central knowledge component, and its related management includes corporate strategy products that works with KM.
 This simple model usually delves into multiple directions, converting the core competencies into responsive core products.

 What is the leading role of KM?

 To answer this question, let us identify the process to manage the core competencies.

 - Identification and Assessment: The organization must identify the main competencies per the business need to link them to a specific product directly.
 A long term evaluation process then occurs to answer the article’s fundamental questions, like what has and what needs to have.
 The KM is solely responsible for identifying the essential knowledge’s accurate location, tacit expertise, knowledge dealing with products, and other inferences that fill the gaps.

 - Accurate Assistance: Knowledge assets are the best example of organizational core competencies, possessing the morality to improve rather than deplore through its usage.
 Typically, the KM role involves twofold factors; on the one hand, the stock resides for the main knowledge assets, whereas on the other hand, it must have the potential to grip the assets across the enterprise.

 - Development: The combination of knowledge, practice, coordination, and refinements invoke the concept to build unique core competencies.
 It is not an easy task, as it involves the competitive advantage that initiates from assets that are complex to imitate.
 From the KM point of view, it implies building specific tacit knowledge representations across various departments.